quimcalpe/doctrine2/docs/en/tutorials/getting-started.rst

         }
     }

-Whenever an entity is recreated from the database, an Collection implementation of the type Doctrine is injected into your entity instead of an array.
+Whenever an entity is recreated from the database, a Collection implementation of the type Doctrine is injected into your entity instead of an array.
 Compared to the ArrayCollection this implementation helps the Doctrine ORM understand the changes that